Zulukaiser/teleoperative_driving/README.md

 The power distribution is realized by using a DEBO DCDC DOWN 7 Step-Down-Converter which regulates the LiPo 11.1V to 6.5V, supplying the steering servo, and a DEBO DCDC DOWN 2 which regulates the 6.5V to 5V for the Raspberry Pi and another generic LM2596S DC-DC Step-Down Converter converting 6.5V to 5V for the peripherals.

-For further information see [Documentation](https://www.github.com/Zulukaiser/teleoperative_driving/tree/main/Documentation/Hardware)
+For further information on the hardware see [Documentation](https://www.github.com/Zulukaiser/teleoperative_driving/tree/main/Documentation/Hardware)

 ### 2. Host PC <a name="concept-host">
 The host PC is a generic Windows 11 PC with a Fanatec Podium Wheel Base DD2 Steering Wheel and Fanatec USB Pedals.
 Python is installed and th host PC will run the GUI for the teleoperated driving program.